 The introductory period for regular full-time and regular part-time staff members lasts up to 12 months from date of hire or the date of new position.
 During this time, staff members have the opportunity to evaluate our school model and position, and management has its first opportunity to evaluate the staff member.
 During this introductory period, both the staff member and the TPS Committee have the right to terminate employment without advance notice.
-Each staff member participates in a yearly review at the end of each school year.
-The status of introductory staff members will be addressed at this time.
+Each staff members will be addressed at this time.
 All staff members, regardless of classification or length of service, are expected to meet and maintain the School standards for job performance and behavior (See Section 4, Standards of Conduct).
 Staff members and the TPS Committee will follow the notice requirements in Sec.
 3.14 Employment Termination.